feldera/storage-design/format.md

 first column and about 50% in the other columns, up to 256 MB and 1 GB, respectively, in some cases.

-## Index block trailer

-In the data index only, the index block trailer specifies the offset of each index entry within the block.
-(Index entries are fixed-size in the row indices, so their offsets can be calculated.)
+## Filter map

+If any of the child nodes have filters, then this is an array of the filters that apply to them, in the format:

+- Number of child nodes.
+- Offset and size of filter block.

+The filter map contains counts because a single filter block can apply to many child nodes.

+## Entry map

+This is an array of the offsets within the block to the start of each index entry.

+The entry map is omitted if the index entries are fixed-size, as in the row indexes.

 # Filters

 Filters are useful in databases because a filter is much smaller than the data that it covers.
-Filters are extra useful for databases (unlike ours) that keep data in lots of different places to eliminate most of those places for looking for a particular value.
+Filters are extra useful for databases (unlike our use case) that keep data in lots of different places to eliminate most of those places for looking for a particular value.

+With DBSP, filters are likely to be useful for operators that keep and update the integral of an input stream, such as:

+- Join: incremental join looks up the key in each update on stream A in the integral of stream B, and vice versa.

+- Aggregation: each update to the aggregation's input stream is looked up in an integral of the input stream.

+- Distinct: similar to aggregation.

+- Upsert: similar to aggregation.

+Filters only help if the value being sought is not in the file.
+Otherwise, the time and space spent on the filter makes operations strictly slower.

 ## Filter space cost